julianhuangtwn/julianhuangtwn/README.md

 <h1 align="center">Hello 👋, I'm Julian</h1>
-<h3 align="center">I'm a University of Toronto graduate, currently learning programming at Seneca, and exploring the world of machine learning!</h3>
+<h3 align="center">I'm a University of Toronto graduate, currently learning programming at Seneca, and exploring the world of software engineering!</h3>

 <div>
 <a>